LLNL/Abmarl/docs/src/overview.rst

 which implements turn-based games; and :ref:`All Step <api_all_step>`, which has every non-done agent provide actions at each step.

-Simluation Managers "wrap" environments, and they can be used like so:
+Simluation Managers "wrap" simulations, and they can be used like so:

 .. code-block:: python

-   from admiral.managers import AllStepManager from admiral.envs import AgentBasedSimulation, Agent class MySim(AgentBasedSimulation):
+   from admiral.managers import AllStepManager from admiral.sim import AgentBasedSimulation, Agent class MySim(AgentBasedSimulation):
-       ... # Define some simulation environment
+       ... # Define some simulation

-   # Instatiate the environment
+   # Instatiate the simulation
-   env = MySim(agents=...)
+   sim = MySim(agents=...)
-   # Wrap the environment with the simulation manager
+   # Wrap the simulation with the simulation manager
-   sim = AllStepManager(env)
+   sim = AllStepManager(sim)
    # Get the observations for all agents
    obs = sim.reset()
    # Get simulation state for all non-done agents, regardless of which agents